-- Stats Tracker — A stats tracker allows you keep track of followers for your blog, website and various social media sites.
-The idea is you to log the number of followers each month, and it allows you to see where your readership flourishes, where it suffers and where you may need to put more effort in.
+- Stats Tracker — A stats tracker allows you to keep track of followers for your blog, website, and various social media sites.
+The idea is you to log the number of followers each month, and it allows you to see where your readership flourishes, where it suffers, and where you may need to put more effort in.

 - End of Post Checklist — There are so many steps to take after you schedule your blog post.
 This checklist (that I have hanging on my wall above my computer) makes sure you do everything you can to optimize your post, making it more appealing, noticeable and gain more traffic.

 - Before Publishing Checklist — It’s arguable that there are even more steps to take after you write your initial post, and these are the most important.
 These steps force you to maximize your post and make sure you have done everything necessary for your blog post to be effective.

 - Guest Post Checklist — After 15 or so emails back and forth with an author who wanted to do everything right with her guest post, I made this checklist.
 It’s everything I want my guest post-er (typically an author) to consider and do when writing a guest post for me.
 I send this to every guest post inquiry to make sure they are confident and know everything they need to do to get the job done.